 Arrivals and departures only in Terminal 1

-In response to reduced passenger traffic caused by the COVID-19 outbreak, Frankfurt Airport will bundle all passenger handling operations in Terminal 1, effective April 7.
-From that date, passenger operations in FRA’s Terminal 2 will be suspended until further notice (affecting both Concourses D and E).
-The parking garage at T2 will also be temporarily closed to passengers.
-From April 7, check-in processes for all flights departing Frankfurt will take place in Terminal 1, Concourse B and C. From here, passengers can pass the security checkpoint to reach their departures gates in Piers A and B.
+In response to reduced passenger traffic caused by the COVID-19 outbreak, Frankfurt Airport bundles all passenger handling operations in Terminal 1.
+Passenger operations in FRA’s Terminal 2 are suspended until further notice (affecting both Concourses D and E).
+The parking garage at T2 is also temporarily closed to passengers.
+All check-in processes for all flights departing Frankfurt are taking place in Terminal 1, Concourse A, B and C. From here, passengers can pass the security checkpoint to reach their departures gates in Piers A, B and Z.